-- The effluent limitations in the permit are at least as stringent as the effluent limitations in the existing permit, with the exception of effluent limitation for Copper, Lead, Total Ammonia and Total Phosphorus.
-The effluent limitation for these pollutants are less stringent that those in the existing permit.
-This relaxation of effluent limitation is consistent with the anti-backsliding requirements of CWA section 401(o), 40 CFR 122.44(l), EPA Region 2's Anti-backsliding Policy dated August 10, 1993, and Puerto Rico's Anti-Degradation Policy Implementation Procedure established in PRWQS.
+- The effluent limitations in the permit are at least as stringent as the effluent limitations in the existing permit, with the exception of effluent limitation for Residual Chlorine and Phosphorous.
+The effluent limitation for this pollutant is less stringent that those in the existing permit.
+This relaxation of effluent limitation is consistent with the anti-backsliding requirements of CWA section 401(o), 40 CFR 122.44(I), EPA Region 2's Anti-backsliding Policy dated August 10, 1993, and Puerto Rico's Anti-Degradation Policy Implementation Procedure established in PRWQS.
 CWA Sec.
-402(o)(2)(B)(i) allows backsliding if information is available which was not available at the time of permit issuance and would have justified a less stringent effluent limitation at the time of permit issuance.
-EPA has determined that it is appropriate to relax the effluent limitation for these parameters without violating anti-backsliding provisions of the CWA, in accordance with section 402(o)(2), since one of the exceptions to the provisions has been satisfied; and section 402(o)(3) since it complies with EQB's WQS which include antidegradation requirements.
-The EQB WQC constitutes a determination that the limit is sufficient to assure that the water quality standards are or will be attained. - Existing effluent limitations for BOD5, Sulfide, and Zinc have been removed based on CWA section 402(o)(2)(B)(i).
-CWA section 402(o)(2)(B)(i) authorizes the backsliding of effluent limitations if information is available which was not available at the time of permit issuance that would have justified the application of a less stringent effluent limitation at the time of permit issuance.
-Based on review of effluent data since issuance of the existing permit, the modified discharge does not show a reasonable potential for the exceedance of water quality criteria for these parameters. - The water quality-based effluent limitation from the previous permit for Residual Chlorine has been replaced with a more stringent water quality-based limitation in the Intent to Issue a WQC issued by the EQB.
+402(o)(2)(B)(i) allows backsliding if information is available which was not available at the time of permit issuance and would have justified a less stringent effluent limitation for these parameters without violating anti-backsliding provisions of the CWA, in accordance with section 402(o)(2), since one of the exceptions to the provisions has been satisfied; and section 402(o)(3) since it complies with EQB's WQS which include antidegradation requirements.
+The EQB WQC constitutes a determination that the limit is sufficient to assure that the water quality standards are or will be attained. - The water quality-based effluent limitation from the previous permit for Copper and Turbidity have been replaced with a more stringent water quality-based limitation in the Intent to Issue a WQC issued by the PREQB.
 Pursuant to Section 401 (d) of the Act and 40 C.F.R.
 122.44 (d) and 124.55, all State certified limitations and requirements contained in a Section 401 certification must be incorporated into a NPDES permit issued by EPA.
 The water quality-based effluent limitations referenced in this paragraph have been included in the draft NPDES permit, based on EQB's Intent to Issue a Water Quality Certificate.